Updated November 2, 2019 . AmFam Team

 Whole life insurance is exactly what it sounds like: life insurance that can last your whole life.
 This is great for couples who want a bit more stability when it comes to their life insurance and are interested in building what’s called “cash value” in their policies.
 Whole life insurance is typically more expensive than term life insurance, but because it won’t terminate after a set amount of time, your policy will stay active as long as you pay your premiums.

-A flexible life insurance policy is a good option for people who want to manage their life insurance policies more closely.
-Flexible — or adjustable or universal — life insurance earns cash value like a whole life policy and can be a great option for couples at any stage of their lives.
-You can increase or reduce the amount of coverage and premium amount, depending on the terms and conditions of your policy.
+A Universal life insurance policy is a good option for people who want to manage their life insurance policies more closely.
+Universal — life insurance earns cash value like a whole life policy and can be a great option for couples at any stage of their lives.
+You can typically increase or reduce the amount of coverage and premium amount, depending on the terms and conditions of your policy.

 Life insurance is a proactive way to secure your loved ones’ financial futures and provide for them after you’re gone.
 Connect with your American Family Insurance agent (Opens in a new tab) to discuss life insurance options for you and your partner and build a plan to help protect what matters most to you.